-Visiting Museum of Jewish HeritageThe Museum of Jewish Heritage occupies a prime piece of land in the affluent Manhattan neighbourhood of The Battery City, which is lined with residential and commercial skyscrapers.
+Visiting Museum of Jewish HeritageThe Museum of Jewish Heritage occupies a prime piece of land in the affluent Manhattan neighborhood of The Battery City, which is lined with residential and commercial skyscrapers.
 Serviced by the N, R and W lines of the New York City subway, the Rector Street station is conveniently located within a few blocks of the museum.
 Alternative subway service is also available at the nearby Bowling Green station that's home to the iconic Charging Bull Statue of Wall Street.
 The Museum of Jewish Heritage boasts a premium waterfront location right along the banks of the Hudson River.
 Scenic esplanades meander through the museum's property and lead to other adjacent green spaces, like Robert Wagner Park and South Cove Park.

 Location: 36 Battery Place, New York, NY, 10280